awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 **Note**
 Do not proceed to the **Get Started** section of the Espressif guides\.
 Instead, follow the steps below\.

-## Setting Up Your Environment<a name="setup-env-esspressif"></a>
+## Set Up Your Development Environment<a name="setup-env-esspressif"></a>

-### Establishing a Serial Connection<a name="establish-serial-connection"></a>

-To establish a serial connection between your host machine and the ESP32\-DevKitC, you must install CP210x USB to UART Bridge VCP drivers\.
-You can download these drivers from [Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)\.

-To establish a serial connection between your host machine and the ESP32\-WROVER\-KIT, you must install some FTDI virtual COM port drivers\.
-You can download these drivers from [FTDI](https://www.ftdichip.com/Drivers/VCP.htm)\.

-For more information, see [Establish Serial Connection with ESP32](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html)\.
-After you establish a serial connection, make a note of the serial port for your board's connection\.
-You need it when you build the demo\.
+To communicate with your board, you need to download and install a toolchain\.

 ### Setting Up the Toolchain<a name="setup-toolchain"></a>

-You must set up the Espressif toolchain to communicate with your board\.
 To set up the toolchain, follow the instructions for your host machine's operating system:

 **Note**
 When you reach the "Get ESP\-IDF" instructions under **Next Steps**, stop and return to the instructions on this page\.
 If you previously followed the "Get ESP\-IDF" instructions and installed ESP\-IDF, make sure that you clear the  `IDF_PATH` environment variable from your system before continuing\.
 + [Standard Setup of Toolchain for Windows]( https://docs.espressif.com/projects/esp-idf/en/latest/get-started/windows-setup.html)
 + [Standard Setup of Toolchain for macOS]( https://docs.espressif.com/projects/esp-idf/en/latest/get-started/macos-setup.html)
 + [Standard Setup of Toolchain for Linux]( https://docs.espressif.com/projects/esp-idf/en/latest/get-started/linux-setup.html)

+## Establish a Serial Connection<a name="establish-serial-connection"></a>

+To establish a serial connection between your host machine and the ESP32\-DevKitC, you must install CP210x USB to UART Bridge VCP drivers\.
+You can download these drivers from [Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)\.

+To establish a serial connection between your host machine and the ESP32\-WROVER\-KIT, you must install some FTDI virtual COM port drivers\.
+You can download these drivers from [FTDI](https://www.ftdichip.com/Drivers/VCP.htm)\.

+For more information, see [Establish Serial Connection with ESP32](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html)\.
+After you establish a serial connection, make a note of the serial port for your board's connection\.
+You need it when you build the demo\.

 ## Download and Configure Amazon FreeRTOS<a name="download-and-configure-espressif"></a>